 What's The Phone Lady doing?

 - Analyzing email and chat conversations with customers and prospects to improve messaging and calls to action

 - One-on-one business development coaching with national franchise

-- Sales training with group of entrepreneurs
+- Sales training with a small group of entrepreneurs

 - Sales training with group of business advisors

 - Sales training with group of business financiers

 - Job Search training with youth organization

 Do you or your team want to improve your phone skills?
 Do you have a phone communication question or challenge you'd like to discuss?
 I'd be pleased to connect with you to see if I can help.
 This quick-to-fill-out form is easy to use and you'll hear from me very soon.